Business Personal Property

 Informal Negotiation

-The next step in the appeal process is an informal hearing with a staff appraiser at the appraisal district office.
-This meeting is a less formal opportunity to argue your case.
+The next step is often an informal meeting with a staff appraiser at the appraisal district office.
+This meeting gives the business owner or representative a chance to explain the issue before a formal hearing.
+It is less formal than an appraisal review board hearing, but preparation still matters.

-You can present documents with additional information like depreciation studies, estimated life guidelines and comparable sales or listings.
-The goal is to prove that the appraised value of your property has been set too high.
+You can present depreciation studies, asset schedules, estimated life guidelines and comparable sales or listings.
+The goal is to show that the appraised value is too high or that the assets were classified incorrectly.
+A strong informal presentation may lead to an adjustment without a formal hearing.

 Formal Hearing

-If the informal negotiation does not adjust the valuation to your satisfaction, the next step is a formal appraisal review board hearing.
+If the informal negotiation does not resolve the issue, the next step is a formal appraisal review board hearing.
+The ARB reviews the evidence and decides whether the assessment should be changed.
+This hearing is more structured than the informal meeting.

 Judicial Appeal